FIRST REPUBLIC BANK (NYSE: FRC - GuruFocus.com

 Do you, or did you, hold First Republic Bank stock?
 If so, please visit First Republic Bank Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating First Republic Bank (“First Republic” or the “Company”) (: FRC) concerning the Company’s possible violations of federal securities laws.
+NEW YORK, March 16, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating First Republic Bank ("First Republic" or the "Company") (NYSE: FRC) concerning the Company's possible violations of federal securities laws.

 If you own First Republic stock and would like to discuss your legal rights and options, please visit First Republic Bank Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected].